raymondjustus/Tsuro/Tsuro/Planning/observer.md

   disconnect(): void;

   /**
    * Updates the boardstate of this observer.
-Has validation that an update command, only valid when via the `conn` *
+Will validate that it only mutates when given a board state from the server (via the 'conn')
+   *
-   * @param {BoardState} state of the game when called */
+   * @param {BoardState} state the current state of the baord */

   update(state: BoardState): void;

   /**
-   * renders the current `state`
+   * renders the current `state` on the client
    */
   render(): void;